CdTgr/vue3-q-tel-input/readme.md

 ##### VUE3-Q-TEL-INPUT

-The plugin was made over Vue3 with considering the [Qasar Frameork v2.X](https://quasar.dev/).
+The plugin was made over Vue3 with considering the [Quasar Framework v2.X](https://quasar.dev/).
 The plugin provides auto country detection on user inputs as well as dropdown for country which supports search by name, country code and country phone code.

-Live preview for the code is avaialble in [CodePen](https://codepen.io/CdTgr/full/PoMmeRZ)
+Live preview for the code is available in [CodePen](https://codepen.io/CdTgr/full/PoMmeRZ)

 Contributers are [welcome]().